ancantu/SCICLD2019/docs/intro_to_linux/intro_to_linux_01.md

 ### Module Objectives

 This module will be fully interactive.
 Participants are **strongly encouraged** to follow along on the command line.
 Even if you already have Linux familiarity, please follow along becuase we will create files / directories that we use later on in the workshop.
-After taking this module, participants should be able to:
+After completing this module, participants should be able to:

  * Describe basic functions of essential Linux commands
  * Use Linux commands to navigate a file system and manipulate files